-This scenario is for a formal-sector Nigerian worker or couple around age 40 with a meaningful Retirement Savings Account, a mortgage-eligible job history, and a home-ownership goal.
-It compares three questions people search for in practice: can I use my pension for a mortgage in Nigeria, whether a PenCom 25 percent mortgage rule withdrawal is worth it, and what happens if you preserve pension or buy house later.
+This scenario is for a formal-sector Nigerian worker or couple around age 40 with a meaningful Retirement Savings Account, a mortgage-eligible job history, and a homeownership goal.
+It compares buying now with an RSA-withdrawal event against two paths that delay the purchase and include no RSA-withdrawal event.

 The starting case uses ₦20m of retirement capital, retirement at 60, and planning to age 90.
 It assumes the household earns enough to save meaningfully, but not so much that a Lagos or Abuja property purchase is painless.
 Property value is deliberately not added to the displayed capital balance; the simulator is measuring liquid retirement resources, not the resale value of the home.